Skip to content

 When you know exactly what you want, --focus pins a single backlog item, generates one hypothesis, runs one experiment, and exits.
 The entire pipeline is scoped to that single target.

-Interactive — brainstorm before building
+Design — brainstorm before building

-factory ceo "distributed eval runner" --mode interactive
+factory ceo "distributed eval runner" --mode design

 Research — optimize a metric iteratively